homeystary/hymn-to-chance/README.md

 # hymn-to-chance
-Code for the "hymn to chance" animated score, by Steven Hixson
+Code and data files for the "hymn to chance" animated score, by Steven Hixson Be sure to download the entire repository so that the relative path to the "data" folder remains in tact!